RobsonMaciel/UUML_Generator/README.md

 > ⚠️ Requires `plantuml.jar` in the same folder as the executable/script to generate the image.

+## 📥 How to Get `plantuml.jar`

+The UnrealUML Generator uses [PlantUML](https://plantuml.com/) to convert `.puml` files into visual diagrams.

+To obtain `plantuml.jar`:

+1. Visit the official PlantUML download page: https://plantuml.com/download
+2. Download the file `plantuml.jar`.
+3. Place the file in the same directory as the `UnrealUML_Generator.exe` or script.

+> 💡 PlantUML is an open-source tool developed by Arnaud Roques.
+All credits to the original authors.
+For more, visit: https://plantuml.com

 ## 🛠 Requirements

 - Python 3.9+ (if using script version)